Kellis: Excavation

 Archaeological exploration of Kellis began in 1986.
 Since 1991 the Kellis excavations have been funded by the Australian Research Council, administered by Monash University.
-Thousands of writing fragments have been unearthed at Kellis, many pertaining to the ancient religion called Manichaeism, whose adherents at Kellis apparently lived alongside Christians in ancient times.
+Thousands of writing fragments have been unearthed at Kellis, many pertaining to Manichaeism, whose adherents at Kellis apparently lived alongside Christians in ancient times.
 Archeologists at Kellis have also found wooden books, glass vessels, tools, other domestic items, as well as cemeteries with mummies covered with masks and other cartonnage elements.